FEATURED ONLINE MBA PROGRAMS

 To get involved in South Carolina’s leading corporations, students earn their bachelor’s degree in business and MBA in South Carolina’s prestigious business schools, which offer specializations in areas such as agribusiness, human resources, accounting, finance, and marketing.

 The advanced, specialized education that business students achieve allows them to rank as some of South Carolina’s top earners.
-For instance, the US Department of Labor’s Bureau of Labor Statistics found that, in 2014, chief executives made an average salary of $152,090 per year.
+For instance, the US Department of Labor’s Bureau of Labor Statistics found that, in 2014, chief executives made an average wage of $152,090 per year.
 That was much higher than the state’s overall average wage for all occupations, which was $39,570.

 - Financial managers - $109,010 - $183,800